German submarine U-201: Fourth patrol

 Success continued to accompany U-201.
 Having departed Brest on 14 September 1941 she sank Runa, Lissa and Rhineland, all on 21 September.

 She then sank Cervantes on 27 September.
 This ship had four survivors from Ciscar on board.
 She also accounted for HMS Springbank a Fighter catapult ship about 430 nmi west southwest of Cape Clear, southern Ireland on the same date.
 One torpedo was seen to pass between Springbank and Leadgate, but two others sealed the British vessel's fate.

 The submarine's final victim on this patrol was Margareta, which went down southwest of Cape Clear.

 U-201 returned to Brest on 30 September.

 Fifth patrol

 U-201s fifth sortie into western North Atlantic lasted 49 days without finding any targets.

 Sixth patrol

 U-201 commenced her sixth and longest patrol on 24 March 1942.
-Having departed Brest and crossed the Atlantic, she damaged the neural Argentinian merchant Victoria about 300 nmi east of Cape Hatteras, North Carolina on 18 April.
+Having departed Brest and crossed the Atlantic, she damaged the neutral Argentinian merchant Victoria about 300 nmi east of Cape Hatteras, North Carolina on 18 April.
 The crew, realizing that the ship, despite the torpedo strike, was not settling, decided to stay on board.
 The U-boat men saw the neutrality markings only after a second torpedo was fired and the submarine had surfaced.
 Victorias complement then abandoned the ship; U-201 reported its mistake to the BdU (U-boat headquarters) which ordered it to clear the area, which it did.